 Macro Photography on a DSLR Camera

-While point and shoot digital cameras may possess excellent macro capabilities, for optimal results a DSLR camera will generally out perform point and shoot.
+While point and shoot cameras may possess excellent macro capabilities, for optimal results a DSLR camera will generally out-perform point and shoot.
 The reason for this is because DSLR cameras allow various attachments for special purpose macro lenses.

-Set Camera to Macro Mode & Select Aperture: Place the camera in macro mode, oftentimes some models of cameras will not allow any other adjustments without this mode being selected.
-After the camera has been placed in macro mode, select a small aperture (it’s a big number) for a large depth of the field which places everything into focus, or a large aperture (small number) if focusing on the main subject.
-In most situations, it is best to select a shallow depth of field, therefore, select the largest aperture possible.
+Set Camera to Macro Mode & Select Aperture.
+Place the camera in macro mode, oftentimes some models of cameras will not allow any other adjustments without this mode being selected.
+After the camera has been placed in macro mode, select a small aperture (it’s a big number) for a large depth of the field, which places everything into focus, or a large aperture (small number) if focusing on the main subject.
+In most situations, it’s best to select a shallow depth of field, so select the largest aperture possible.

 About the Author: